aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-parsing-analysis/master-email-filtering-java-aspose-email-guide/_index.md

 // Execute and process your query as needed.
 ```

-### Specify Encoding for Query Builder
+### How to Specify Encoding for the Query Builder?

-For internationalization, set the desired encoding:
+When dealing with internationalized subject lines or addresses, you should set the character encoding on the `ImapQueryBuilder`.
+Using UTF‑8 ensures that non‑ASCII characters are correctly interpreted by the IMAP server.

+Call `setEncoding(Encoding.UTF_8)` before constructing your query to avoid garbled results.

 ```java
 ImapQueryBuilder builder = new ImapQueryBuilder(Charset.forName("UTF-8"));